Rolling Stones hope to play Glastonbury festival, Ronnie Wood says

 "Keep your eye out because you know I want to do some more (live shows) and I know that the boys do too," he said.

-Asked about rumours the Stones could play at Glastonbury, one of the biggest European music festivals, for the first time in their long career, Wood replied:
+Asked about rumors the Stones could play at Glastonbury, one of the biggest European music festivals, for the first time in their long career, Wood replied:

 "I want to do it badly, but I've no idea yet ... but I am just looking forward to. ...
 I know we're the best live, so I just hope we get it," he said.